 How to make a marble cake?

-- They are poured alternately in the dough
+- We pour them alternately in the dough

 - We add the bitter cocoa in one of them

-- Pour the two batters alternately into the mold
+- We pour the two pastes alternately in the pan

 - We bake the marbled cake!